 Lastly, remember to look into free financial aid, such as scholarships and college grants.
 Unlike student loans, you don’t have to pay these types of aid back.

 While most federal student loans don’t require a credit check, private student loan lenders will review your credit before issuing a new loan.
+To increase your chances of being approved, consider looking at private student loans aimed at those with low credit scores.
 Here’s a brief look at how your credit is used to approve a private student loan:

 - Getting your loan rate: You can usually check your rate by filling out a short form that allows the lender to take a quick look at your credit, as well as other factors.
 This typically involves a soft credit check, which won’t impact your credit score.